 The Receiver serves as the Destination (desktops, theaters, conference rooms, editing suites, control consoles, video walls, etc).

-- Depending on your configuration, your KMASS devices (audio, keyboard, mouse, etc.) are connected to the Receiver first, using standard cables. - Power can then be applied to the unit. - The Receiver then connects to the TLX160 using fiber-optic cable (Multi-mode fiber for distances up to 400m; Single-mode fiber for distances beyond 400m).
+Depending on your configuration, your KMASS devices (audio, keyboard, mouse, etc.) are connected to the Receiver first, using standard cables.
+Power can then be applied to the unit.
+The Receiver then connects to the TLX320 Receiver ports using fiber (Multi-mode fiber for distances up to 400m; Single-mode fiber for distances beyond 400m).